 During the first year you will lay a broad foundation in disciplines such as mathematics & modelling, mechanics & materials, design & manufacturing and thermodynamics & life-cycle assessment.
-In addition to that, about 50 per cent of your time will be dedicated to practically-orientated team projects and workshops.
+In addition to that, about 40 percent of your time will be dedicated to application-oriented team projects and workshops.

 MODULE 1: DESIGN AND PRODUCTION

 In the project belonging to Module 1, you will work together with your team on designing an original object, for example a solution for reducing the volume of plastic waste, or a volleyball cannon.
 You will invent and design the product, manufacture the different components and then assemble them.
 You will learn everything you need to know for this in the mathematics, statics, production and technical drawing lectures.

 In the Module 2 project, the focus is on energy and materials.
 Together with your project team you will analyse an existing energy system from a material and thermodynamic perspective.
 The second module begins with a strong emphasis on thermodynamics and materials, so that you can use the acquired knowledge to start on your project.
 On top of that you will have mathematics and, just like in the other first-year modules, modelling and programming.